Ryusendo Cave (first underground lake)

 The spring water has been selected as one of Japan's 100 best waters

-Ryusendo Cave is also known as Iwaizumi Yakutsu, and as its name suggests, a large amount of water springs out from it, and eight underground lakes has also been confirmed (currently, only three of these are open to the public).
+Furthermore, as its name suggests (Ryusendo Cave is also known as Iwaizumi Yukutsu), a large amount of water gushes out, andeight underground lakeshas been confirmed.
+(Currently, only three of these underground lakes are open to the public.)

 Ryusendo Cave (Shimizu River)